Posted on November 11 2015

 Or you can melt over steam, bain marie/baño maria.
 Place water in a pot that is smaller than your bowl, boil, turn off heat, then place the bowl over the pot.

 In this case you should have a kitchen towel available.
 When you remove the bowl from the pot there will be a lot of steam/water under it.
 You want to avoid water getting in your chocolate, on your molds or marble table.

-Whether with microwave or bain marie, you need to heat, while constantly stirring, to 45c (115f).
-If you go beyond that, say to 55c (131f), your chocolate should be fine.
-But if you go too much beyond that, your chocolate might begin to develop granular bits and burn.
+Whether with microwave or bain marie, the gola is to heat, while constantly stirring, to 45c (115f).
+I know people that use a heating pad in between bowls, a crockpot, or place in an oven at 100c over night.
+If you go beyond 55c (131f), your chocolate should be fine.
+But if you go too much beyond that, say 65c, your chocolate might begin to develop granular bits and burn.
 So it is best to avoid going too far beyond the suggested temperatures.
 If you happen to see the granular bits, use an immersion blender to get rid of them.

 If the chocolate was previously tempered, I use some of the tempered chocolate now, I add a few pieces to help lower the temperature to about 40c (104f).
 I stir until all the tempered chocolate is melted.
 Then I place all of it on a marble tabletop.
 It is ok if I leave a little bit in the bowl.
 With two spatulas, I move it around, spread it, bring it together and spread it again.

 If you do not have a marble table, you could do this on a stainless steel table but the stainless steel absorbs heat quickly and it might take longer to cool the chocolate.
 You can also cool by placing some ice packs in a larger bowl then placing this bowl on it.
 This technique is the most difficult because the areas that have contact- ice packs with the chocolate, will harden quickly.
 You need to mix really well to avoid this.
 Another trick is to stand next to your air conditioner and stir.